 What are the Humanities? : Student Responses

-Dept Chair, Dr Paul Crowe asked his HUM-101W Introduction to the Humanities students the following questions: What does "Humanities" mean?
+Associate Professor Dr Paul Crowe asked his students taking HUM-101W Introduction to the Humanities the following questions: What does "Humanities" mean?
 Why do we need them?
 What purpose does education serve? and what purpose should it serve?
 Students responded with insightful, imaginative, and relevant answers that may help guide us in understanding the Humanistic tradition, and shed light on what we mean when we talk about the Humanities.
-Here are some of their answers:
+Here were their answers:

-“Humanities” to me, means to study and learn about ourselves, as humans, and grow and change our ways of thinking, understanding; and to give us an opportunity to change the way see each other and the world around us.
+“Humanities” means to study and learn about ourselves, as humans, and grow and change our ways of thinking, understanding; and to give us an opportunity to change the way we see each other and the world around us.

 "Humanities offers probably one of the only courses or areas of study that doesn’t focus on providing us with skills regarding a single profession, rather it focuses on equipping us with knowledge relevant to our existence and way of life; and it develops our critical intellectual skills."